Advice for Home School Families

 – Remember the goal is not to replicate school, homeschooling is unique and can be tailored to your family, if you choose to take time during the week where you aren’t “formally” schooling and spend time enjoying the outdoors or planning fun learning experiences, it can give the whole family a mental break.

 – Try to take some of the pressure off of yourself.
 Whilst homeschooling is a big responsibility and your child’s education is extremely important, remember the reasons why you made this choice and how this benefits your child.
-Consider writing down your reasons for making this choice so you can refer back to it on days that seem overwhelming.
+Consider writing down your reasons for making this choice so you can refer back to it on days that seem overwhelming. - Do your research with curriculum options:

 There are many homeschool support groups on Facebook and in each community, be open to asking questions and seeking advice from those who have different experiences.
 You know your child best so explain your child’s learning style and interests and you would be amazed just how many options there are.
 Also, don’t be afraid to pivot, even during a school year, if you feel it is not the right fit.
-There are also lots of free options and free trials with certain curriculums so take advantage of those options whilst you look for the right one.
+There are also lots of free options and free trials with certain curriculums so take advantage of those options whilst you look for the right one. - Don’t sweat the small stuff:

 Part of the appeal of home schooling is having flexibility, so it’s important to realize that even on the less productive days, your child is learning.
 Home school can turn every experience into an educational one, things as simple as cooking together, planning the grocery list or budget, going on a hike can all turn into educational experiences.
 If you or your child is having a tough day, learn to let things go.
 Nothing about homeschooling is set in stone and it’s not supposed to be a stressful experience for any of you.
 The appeal of homeschooling is to show your child that they can always learn and to foster a love of learning.
-Children love to learn through play and experiences, so don’t be afraid to set the books to one side occasionally and get creative!
+Children love to learn through play and experiences, so don’t be afraid to set the books to one side occasionally and get creative! - Have fun with it:

 Being able to witness your child learning new concepts and supporting them with their education is an honour and a privilege.
 It can be easy to get bogged down and to overthink the day-to-day, but remember to take a step back and enjoy as much of it as possible.
 The years go by so quickly, try to have fun with it and know that your child is not expecting you to be perfect.